 - List critical diagnoses for chest pain and key features.

-- Recognize that “Classic” symptoms may or may not be present and that serial biomarkers with prolonged observation may be required.
+- Recognize that “Classic” symptoms may or may not be present

 - Determine “Sick vs “Not Sick” clinical gestalt